rikifujihara/T3A1/RikiFujihara_T3A1.md

 # Question 3 - MERN stack

+## Structure of a MERN application
+MERN applications use four technologies to create applications - React for the front-end and Mongo, Express and Node.js for the back-end.

+### Mongo DB
+Mongo is the no-SQL database solution.
+Instead of records and tables, no-SQL uses 'collections'.
+A schema is not required and relations are not necessary.
+For the security reasons, React does not directly connect with the Mongo DB - instead it connects via Node and Express.

+### React
+React handles the front-end component of MERN applications and allows seamless production of Single Page Applications.
+In a single page application, React helps with loading and rendering only specific parts of the page in response to inputs from the user without having to reload the entire page.
+React works on the client (broswer side) instead of on the server side like Node.
+It essentially handles the front-end component of the application's user interface, responding to different inputs an dynamically controlling what is displayed to the user from the client side.
+React could be swapped with another front-end client side library such as Angular which would produce a MEAN stack.

+### Node.js
+Node.js is a Javascript runtime which powers the back end of MERN application.
+Node handles the backend responsibilities such as intereactions with the database and interacting with the DOM.
+Node's capabilities can be augmented by 'Node packages' handled by NPM (Node Package Manager) to suit the needs of the MERN application.

+### Express
+Express is a framwork for Node.js which makes building Node.js applications more streamlined and easier.
+It also allows the building of REST APIs.
+REST APIs are a way for servers and clients to exchange data.

 # Question 4 - Knowledge/Skills required to build a website for a small business as part of a team